 The body of a demonstration speech can be divided into several sections.

-If you are demonstrating how to make a craft project, for example, you might have a section on materials, then one containing all the steps, and a final section on how to care for or display the finished product.
+If you are demonstrating how to complete a craft project, for example, you might have a segment on materials, then one containing all the steps, and a final section on how to care for or display the finished product.

 The sections would be the main points of your speech.

-For example, if you were to write a demonstration speech outline for a speech about how to make a scrapbook, it might look something like this.
+For example, if you were to write a demonstration speech outline for a speech about how to make a scrapbook, it might look something like the textual framework below scrapbook image.

 2. Scrapbooking steps